Skip to Content

 Call The Law Office of Marshall Silberberg today at (949) 565-4281 or contact us online to schedule a free consultation with our brain injury attorney in Orange County.

-If the negligent or reckless actions of another person caused you to suffer a brain injury, our firm is ready to help.
-We represent clients who have suffered both traumatic and non-traumatic types of brain injuries:
+If another person's negligent or reckless actions caused your brain injury, our firm is here to help.
+We represent clients who have suffered both traumatic and non-traumatic forms of brain injuries:

 Traumatic Brain Injuries (TBIs)

-Traumatic brain injuries are caused by a sharp, heavy blow to the head.
-Traumatic brain injuries in Orange County are commonly caused by motor vehicle accidents, sports injuries, and falls.
+Traumatic brain injuries result from a sudden or forceful blow to the head.
+In Orange County, traumatic brain injuries often arise from motor vehicle collisions, sports accidents, and falls.

 Common types of TBIs include:

-• Concussion: A concussion is a mild form of TBI that typically results from a blow or jolt to the head.
-Symptoms may include headache, confusion, dizziness, and temporary loss of consciousness.
-Recovery is usually complete with rest, but repeated concussions can have long-term consequences.
+• Concussion: A concussion is a mild TBI usually caused by a blow or jolt to the head.
+Symptoms can include headache, confusion, dizziness, and brief loss of consciousness.
+Rest often leads to full recovery, though repeated concussions can cause lasting damage.

-• Contusion: A contusion is a bruise on the brain's surface caused by direct impact to the head.
-It can lead to swelling and bleeding within the brain.
-Contusions may require surgical intervention in severe cases.
+• Contusion: A contusion is a bruise on the brain's surface from direct impact.
+It can lead to swelling or bleeding and, in severe cases, may require surgery.

-• Penetrating Injury: This occurs when a foreign object, such as a bullet or a sharp object, penetrates the skull and damages the brain.
-Penetrating injuries can cause localized or widespread damage depending on the trajectory and characteristics of the object.
+• Penetrating Injury: This type of injury occurs when an object, such as a bullet or sharp instrument, enters the skull and damages brain tissue.
+Damage may be localized or widespread, depending on the object's path.

-• Diffuse Axonal Injury (DAI): DAI involves widespread damage to the brain's nerve fibers (axons) due to rapid acceleration or deceleration.
-It often occurs in high-speed accidents and can result in significant neurological impairment.
+• Diffuse Axonal Injury (DAI): DAI causes widespread nerve fiber (axon) injury from rapid acceleration or deceleration, such as in high-speed accidents.
+This injury can result in significant neurological impairment.

-• Second-Impact Syndrome: This is a rare but severe condition that occurs when a person sustains a second concussion before fully recovering from the first.
-It can lead to rapid and often fatal brain swelling.
+• Second-Impact Syndrome: A rare but serious condition that happens when a person suffers a second concussion before recovering from the first.
+This can cause swift, often fatal brain swelling.

-• Shaken Baby Syndrome: Common in infants, this occurs when a baby is violently shaken, leading to brain damage.
-It can result in long-term disabilities or death.
+• Shaken Baby Syndrome: Often seen in infants, this injury occurs when someone violently shakes a baby, leading to brain damage.
+Outcomes may include long-term disabilities or even death.

-• Hematoma: A hematoma is a collection of blood outside blood vessels, often within the brain.
-Types include epidural, subdural, and intracerebral hematomas, each with specific characteristics and potential complications.
+• Hematoma: A hematoma is a collection of blood outside blood vessels, usually inside the brain.
+Types include epidural, subdural, and intracerebral hematomas, each with specific risks and complications.

 Non-Traumatic Brain Injuries